-STEP 2: Iron the red felt pieces to the Wonder Under.
-I decided to make my felt pieces thicker by adhering them to another layer of felt; in this case the grey felt.
-To keep the two layers together I used Wonder Under, which also helps to stiffen the pieces.
+I decided to make my felt pieces thicker by adhering them to another layer of felt; in this case grey felt.
+To keep the two layers together I used Wonder Under, or fusible web interfacing, which also helped to stiffen the pieces.

-STEP 4: Start by sewing the sides and bottom together.
-Keep right sides (red sides) together and stitch with a 1/2″ seam allowance.
+Keep right sides together and stitch with a 1/2″ seam allowance.
 My right sides are the red felt, the inside of the bag will be gray.
 Press seams open.

 Next, finish off the tops of the side pieces and front piece by top stitching two rows close to the top.
 The felt does not need to be turned under like you would fabric, but you will want this stitching to keep the layers together and it helps keep the pieces from stretching out.

 Clip the seam allowance to the new perpendicular seam line.
 Then rotate your pieces so you are now sewing the along the bottom of the front piece.
 Clipping allows you to rotate your fabric pieces.

 Begin sewing at your seam line.
 Again, sew until you hit the next seam between the bottom and side piece.
 Again, clip your seam and rotate the fabric so you can sew your last seam, the side piece to the front piece.

-STEP 7: Prep your back piece by attaching the flap.
-With right sides (red sides) together, sew the flap to the top of your back piece.
+With right sides together, sew the flap to the top of your back piece.
 Press the seam allowance towards the back piece and top stitch it down.
 This just makes the inside of your mailbox neater.